-The arrival at Gibichung Hall - a strangely familiar vision of futuristic chic in Stefanos Lazaridis' design - plants the big directorial (and design) coup of the evening.
-The reflective glass-panelled interior is a chilling replica of the Tarnhelm, the magic helmet which Hagen will use in his plot to murder Siegfried and steal the ring.
+Humankind arrive on the scene as Gibichung Hall is revealed.
+They gaze through the reflective glass windows at events unfolding inside.
+And it is here that designer Stefanos Lazaridis plays his design coup of the cycle.
+That glass-panelled interior is a chilling replica of the Tarnhelm, the magic helmet that Hagen will use in his plot to murder Siegfried and steal the Ring.
 We are effectively inside the Tarnhelm.
-We are also very much inside Hagen's head as Warner has him sit through the remainder of the act watching his devilish plot unfold.
+We are also very much inside Hagen's head when Warner has him sit downstage watching his devilish plot unfold for the remainder of the first act.